 Considered one of Mallorca's most beautiful areas with its sand dunes, pine forests, beautiful coastline and rocky coves, Cala Mondrago, (often referred to as ‘Caló de n’Alis’) has formed part of Mondrago National Park since 1992, greatly benefitting from the disallowing of any further development.

-There are sun loungers and parasols to rent as well as a bar and restaurant for refreshments.
-Lifeguards are on duty during peak season and the beach features facilities such as toilets, showers, disabled access and car park.
+Here, you’ll find sun loungers and parasols to rent, lifeguards are on duty during peak season and the beach offers facilities such as toilets, showers, disabled access and a free car park.

 Setting & Location

 The secluded Cala Mondrago beach is located 8km south of Cala d’Or, on the south-eastern coast of Mallorca.
 The resort within Cala Mondrago is petite, with only a few hotels built before the surrounding area of Cala Mondrago was declared a Natural Park in 1992, ensuring its protection from any further commercial development.
 The larger bay of S'Aramador beach sits to the east, and the tiny pretty beach of Calo des Burgit resides on its west side.

 The beach’s beautiful natural surroundings makes it one of the top spots within reach of Cala d'Or.
 At 75 metres in length and 60 metres deep, the bay is fairly small and can get very crowded during the holiday season.

 With a gentle slope descending into the beautiful light blue water, the shallow water depth is perfect for small children.
 There are ramps for the disabled and lifeguards are on duty during the summer months.

 With its soft and silky white sand, the bay is flanked by two rocky headlands on either side making it ideal for families.
 If you’re after a little more space for games or sports, neighbouring S'Aramador beach offers just that.
 At 75 metres in length and 60 metres deep, the bay is fairly small and can get very crowded during the holiday season.